aws-samples/rag-based-translation-with-dynamodb-and-bedrock/README.md

 </p>
 <br>

-# Rag-based-translation-with-dynamodb-and-bedrock
+There are a large number of proprietary terms (that don't need translation) and numerous standard mappings between different languages, which cannot be added to prompt of LLM at once.

+This solution use DynamoDB to store mapping relationships for a large number of specialized terms.
+The metadata ingestion part is scheduled through Glue Job.
+The translation invocation is triggered by Lambda (online), only retrieving relevant specialized term mappings to prompt the LLM for comparative translation.

-### Demo
+## Demo

 ![demo](./demo.gif)

-### Architecture Diagram
+## Architecture Diagram

 ![Infra](./infra.PNG)

-### Applicable Scenarios

-There are a large number of proprietary terms (that don't need translation) and numerous standard mappings between different languages, which cannot be added to prompt at once.

-### Implementation details

-Use DynamoDB to store mapping relationships for a large number of specialized terms.
-The metadata ingestion part is scheduled through Glue Job.
-The invocation part can be done offline (Glue job) or online (Lambda).

-### Deployment Doc
+## Deployment Doc

 [Lark Doc](https://amzn-chn.feishu.cn/docx/TTFrdxWQ6oIh9txhAYvcxzO0nec)

-### Invocation Examples
+## Invocation Examples

 - Online invocation through Lambda (three request types: segment_only|term_mapping|translate) [Note] You need to specify the dictionary_id, which is the name of the corresponding specialized term mapping dictionary